Tools Reference

 | Edit Path | — | Double-click a path in Select mode to drag-edit individual anchor points.
 Delete or insert anchors. |

-- Click and drag for curved handles
+- Click for a straight anchor; drag for symmetric curve handles

 - Click the first anchor to close the path